-Hong Kong airport struggles to reopen after protests
+Hong Kong leader defends police, dodges protesters’ demands

 “I don’t know what’s out there, so I don’t want to leave.
 I didn’t make any plans for Hong Kong,” said Chakravarti, who had a carry-on bag with laptop, charger and an extra shirt while the rest of his luggage already was checked in on his Singapore Airlines flight.

-A massive traffic jam soon formed on the highway leading back to Hong Kong’s city center.
-Some protesters were seen walking toward the airport amid the stifling heat.

-The demonstrations that have drawn more than 1 million people at times call for democratic reforms in the semi-autonomous Chinese territory and an independent inquiry into police conduct, with both protesters and police adopting ever-more extreme tactics.
+Kerry Dickinson, a traveler from South Africa, said she had trouble getting her luggage Tuesday morning.
+“I don’t think I will ever fly to Hong Kong again,” she said.

 On Monday, the central government in Beijing ominously characterized the protest movement as something approaching “terrorism” that posed an “existential threat” to the population.
-Beijing tends to define terrorism broadly, including nonviolent movements opposing government policies on the environment or Tibet.
+Beijing tends to define terrorism broadly, including nonviolent movements opposing government policies on the environment or Tibet, for example.

 Hong Kong was promised certain democratic rights when China took over the then-British colony in 1997, but in recent years, some have accused Beijing of steadily eroding their freedoms.